 Rates Based on Level of Experience

-Experience is a big factor in deciding how much does a photographer make.
-Photography prices are typically based on the level of knowledge and experience as indicated below.
+Experience is a big factor in deciding how much does a photographer makes.
+Photography prices are typically based on the level of knowledge and experience, as indicated below.

-Amateurs and Hobbyist - Amateurs and hobbyist usually charge $25-$75 an hour for images normally used on blogs, small websites or for local advertising.
-The fee is usually under $100 however, they generally don’t follow standard photography practices and normally have other lines of work.
+Amateurs and Hobbyist - Amateurs and hobbyists usually charge $25-$75 an hour for images normally used on blogs, small websites, or for local advertising.
+The fee is usually under $100.
+However, they generally don't follow standard photography practices and normally have other lines of work.

-Student Photographers - Students typically have more experience than the amateurs and hobbyist in that they've received some form of training.
+Student Photographers - Students typically have more experience than amateurs and hobbyists in that they've received some form of training.
 Their typical hourly rate is $50 - $100 per hour.
-Rates of student photographers can vary based on a number of factors - the school that they are studying in, the stage of their education, whether they have worked with and assisted other professional photographers and last but not the least, their photography portfolio.
+Rates of student photographers can vary based on a number of factors - the school that they are studying in, the stage of their education, whether they have worked with and assisted other professional photographers, and, last but not least, their photography portfolio.
 Students with brilliant student photography portfolios can command the same rates as professional photographers.